Welfare state: Analysis

-A theoretical addition from 2005 is that of Kahl in their article 'The religious roots of modern policy: Catholic, Lutheran and Reformed Protestant traditions compared'.
-They argue that the welfare state policies of several European countries can be traced back to their religious origins.
-This process has its origin in the 'poor relief' systems, and social norms present in Christian nations.
+A theoretical addition from 2005 is that of Kahl in her article "The religious roots of modern policy: Catholic, Lutheran and Reformed Protestant traditions compared."
+She argues that the welfare state policies of several European countries can be traced back to their religious origins.
+This process has its origin in the "poor relief" systems, and social norms present in Christian nations.
 The example countries are categorized as follows: Catholic – Spain, Italy and France; Lutheran – Denmark, Sweden and Germany; Reformed Protestant – Netherlands, the UK and the USA.
-The Catholic countries late adoption of welfare benefits and social assistance, the latter being splintered and meagre, is due to several religious and social factors.
-Alms giving was an important part of catholic society as the wealthy could resolve their sins through participation in the act.
+The Catholic countries had a late adoption of welfare benefits and social assistance, the latter being splintered and meagre, due to several religious and social factors.
+Giving alms was an important part of Catholic society as the wealthy could resolve their sins through participation in the act.
 As such, begging was allowed and was subject to a greater degree of acceptance.
 Poverty was seen as being close to grace and there was no onus for change placed onto the poor.
-These factors coupled with the power of the church meant that state provided benefits did not arise until late in the 20th century.
-Additionally, social assistance was not done at a comprehensive level, each group in need had their assistance added incrementally.
+These factors, coupled with the power of the church meant that state provided benefits did not arise until late in the 20th century.
+Additionally, social assistance was not done at a comprehensive level, each group in need had its assistance added incrementally.
 This accounts for the fragmented nature of social assistance in these countries.

 Lutheran states were early to provide welfare and late to provide social assistance but this was done uniformly.
 Poverty was seen as more of an individual affliction of laziness and immorality.
 Work was viewed as a calling.
 As such these societies banned begging and created workhouses to force the able-bodied to work.
 These uniform state actions paved the way for comprehensive welfare benefits, as those who worked deserved assistance when in need.
 When social assistance was delivered for those who had never worked, it was in the context of the uniform welfare provision.
 The concept of Predestination is key for understanding welfare assistance in Reformed Protestant states.
 Poor people were seen as being punished, therefore begging and state assistance was non existent.
 As such churches and charities filled the void resulting in early social assistance and late welfare benefits.
 The USA still has minimal welfare benefits today, because of their religious roots, according to Kahl.